|Bryan Campus||(979) 436-9000|

 After 30 days $40.00 fine + $15.00 late fee = $55.00

 After 180 days $55.00 fine + $30.00 late fee = $85.00

-All parking citation appeals must be submitted online within 14 days of the date issued (no appeals will be accepted in person or over the phone).
-Appeal decisions will be notified via email.
+PARKING CITATION APPEALSAll parking citation appeals must be submitted online within 14 days of the date issued (no appeals will be accepted in person or over the phone).
+Appeal decisions will be sent via email.

 No appeals will be accepted after 14 days.
-If the appeal is denied, you will have to pay the citation in full or the entire amount due if the fine is lowered.
+If the appeal is denied, the citation will be required to be paid in full or the entire amount due if the fine is lowered.
 If a second appeal is requested, you must pay the amount of the citation prior to the appeal being heard.